 Here’s some of their best tips for surviving the night before a colonoscopy:

 “Personally, I start decreasing the size of meals two days prior to starting prep.
 This makes for a much easier prep night.
-I’d also recommend getting a box of Dude Wipes prior to starting prep.” – Chris Ganser, survivor
+I’d also recommend getting a box of Dude Wipes prior to starting prep.” – Chris Ganser, fighter

 “Here are several of my tips: have plenty of clear liquids available (like broth); have something to sip after each drink of the prep; a few days before the test I like to start gently cleansing by drinking digestive tea once a day – it makes for a much easier and quicker prep; keep vaseline or coconut oil nearby; wear elastic-waisted pants (you will have no time to mess with buttons); start the prep a few hours earlier then recommended so it does not disrupt your sleep; charge your phone and get a good book to read (you will be in the bathroom a lot!); even if you’re running clear, drink the second half of the prep so you get an effective scope; remember that once you’re through the prep you’re through the worst part; LAST – plan a good meal for afterwards – I always make my driver take me out for a big breakfast!
 Then, go home to nap.” – Amanda Houston, survivor